Chronic Neck Pain : Postural Causes and A Unique Fix

 - Bring the upper body back over the hips for firm support.
 (Most important for Flat and Swayback posture.)
 This may include correction of pelvic tilt, strengthening of low and mid-back extensors, and strengthening of abdominals depending on posture type. (see Lower Body posture below)

-- Reduce Postural Kephosis/Hunching of Thoracic Spine by stretching tight front chest muscles and strengthening weak Upper and Mid-Back Extensors.
+- Reduce Postural Kyphosis/Hunching of Thoracic Spine by stretching tight front chest muscles and strengthening weak Upper and Mid-Back Extensors.

 - Improve Shoulder Blade Stabilization to Thoracic Spine by strengthening Rhomboids, and Lower and Middle Trapezius.
 This takes stress off the Upper Trapezius and Levator Scapula (neck muscles).

-- Reduce asymmetry between right and left sides of the body by always standing with weight evenly distributed over both feet, always sitting with both feet on the floor, not favoring one side over another when holding children or carrying heavy items, don't lie on one side in bed to read.
+- Reduce asymmetry between right and left sides of the body by consistently: standing with weight evenly distributed over both feet, sitting with both feet flat on the floor, not favoring one side over another when holding children or carrying heavy items, and not lying on the same side in bed to read.

 - Develop the habit of self-correcting posture during the process of strengthening postural muscles, and continue that habit after good postural muscle strength has been achieved and improved posture becomes easier to maintain.

-- [For Depressed/Droopy Shoulder(s): Strengthen stabilizing function of Rhomboids and Middle Trapezius, strengthen and shorten Upper Trapezius, and Levator Scapula by reminding oneself to keep the shoulder(s) higher and more squared* but only if no pain.
-Shoulder shrugs with weights can be used to strengthen upper trapezius, but do not allow shoulder(s) to drop all the way down before the shrug.
-This is to increase strength in the shortened muscle and decrease downward range of motion.
+- [For Depressed/Droopy Shoulder(s): Strengthen stabilizing function of rhomboids and middle trapezius, strengthen and shorten upper trapezius, and levator scapula by reminding oneself to keep the shoulder(s) higher and more squared* but only if no pain.
+Shoulder shrugs with weights can be used to strengthen upper trapezius, but do not allow shoulder(s) to drop all the way down before or after the shrug in order to decrease downward range of motion.
 Shrugging up high without weights and holding for 30 seconds will help stretch tight lower traps.

 - Know your posture type.
 Posture at rest depends on the sum total of balances or imbalances in muscles and muscle groups that operate most joints of the body.